Sidhant-1299/Ariadne/README.md

 Modern security research does not fail only because of a lack of tools.

-It often fails because context gets lost.
+It often fails because the researcher loses context, repeats work, misses relationships between requests, forgets assumptions, or wastes energy translating observations into next actions.

 A researcher may inspect dozens of endpoints, switch between multiple accounts, test several roles, modify object IDs, compare responses, review JavaScript, examine headers, and repeat similar tests across different flows.

 The hard part is not simply generating more payloads.

-The hard part is remembering:
+The hard part is knowing:

-- what was tested
+- what to test next
-- why it was tested
+- why that test matters
-- what changed
-- what failed
-- what remained uncertain
+- which payload family fits the context
+- which request influences another request downstream
+- which endpoint shares object state with another endpoint
+- which behavior is actually interesting
-- what evidence supports a hypothesis
+- which evidence supports a vulnerability
-- what evidence weakens it
+- which evidence weakens it
-- what the next best test should be
+- which path has already failed
+- which path is worth revisiting

-Ariadne treats **context as the core asset**.
+Ariadne treats **context as the core asset** and **augmentation as the product**.

 ---

 ## Design Doctrine

-Ariadne is built around five principles:
+Ariadne is built around seven principles:

 1. **The human holds the thread**
-   The researcher remains responsible for judgment, testing, validation, and escalation.
+   The researcher remains responsible for judgment, testing, validation, ethics, and escalation.

 2. **Context is the foundation**
    Burp traffic, notes, scope rules, failed tests, hypotheses, object relationships, roles, and evidence must be preserved as structured memory.

+3. **Recommendations must be contextual**
+   Suggestions should come from the target state, not from generic vulnerability checklists.

+4. **Payloads must be adapted, not spammed**
+   Ariadne should suggest payload families, mutation strategies, and test ideas based on parser behavior, reflection context, auth model, request flow, and previous results.

-3. **Every hypothesis must be testable**
+5. **Every hypothesis must be testable**
-   The system should not produce vague ideas.
-It should produce concrete, falsifiable next steps.
+   The system should produce concrete, falsifiable next steps.

-4. **Every test must update the map**
+6. **Every test must update the map**
    A failed test is not wasted.
 It sharpens the model of the target.

-5. **Every finding must be traceable**
+7. **Every finding must be traceable**
    A valid report should have a clear path from observation to hypothesis to test to evidence.

 ---